 \subsection{Study Design}

 \paragraph*{Study 1: Dynamic embedding}

 The first numerical study solved the embedding problem and assessed the proposed NF architecture for representing the dynamic object described in Section \ref{subsec:dynamic_object}.
-For the case involving two spatial dimensions, the proposed NF architecture was compared to the original NF architecture with polynomial basis functions \cite{LozenskiNeuralFields} and a low-rank (semiseparable) decomposition of the dynamic object.
+For the case involving two spatial dimensions, the proposed NF architecture was compared to the original NF architecture with polynomial basis functions \cite{LozenskiNeuralFields} and a low rank (semiseparable) decomposition of the dynamic object.
 The proposed POUnet architecture used a network $\boldsymbol{\Psi}_{\boldsymbol{\eta}}$ with 4 hidden layers of width 140 nodes and one output layer of width $P=10$ partitions.
 Sinusoidal and softmax activation functions were employed in the hidden and output layers, respectively.
 The set of basis function $\mathbf{B}$ consisted of $L = 186^2 = 34596$ pixel indicator functions.
 This resulted in a representation with $427,020$ parameters.
-The original POUnet architecture used a network $\boldsymbol{\Psi}_{\boldsymbol{\eta}}$ with 5 hidden layers of width 280 nodes and output layer of width $P=100$ partitions.
+The original POUnet architecture used a network $\boldsymbol{\Psi}_{\boldsymbol{\eta}}$ with 5 hidden layers of width 280 nodes and an output layer of width $P=100$ partitions.
 Third order space-time separable polynomials were employed as basis functions ($L=40$).
 This resulted in a representation with $425,800$ parameters.
 These two NF representations were compared to a semiseparable approximation of rank $r = 12$, SS(12), which has $430,704$ parameters.
-Comparatively, storing the dynamic object as a collection of spatiotemporal voxels requires $\sim 20$ million parameters.
-Therefore these representations allow for a 40-fold reduction in the number of necessary parameters.
+These representations allow for a 40-fold reduction in the number of parameters compared to representing the object as a collection of spatiotemporal voxel values ($\sim 20$ million parameters).

-For the case involving three spatial dimensions, the proposed NF architecture was compared to a low-rank, semiseparable, decomposition of the dynamic image.
+For the case involving three spatial dimensions, the proposed NF architecture was compared to a low rank, semiseparable, decomposition of the dynamic image.
 The POUnet architecture again utilized the same network $\boldsymbol{\Psi}_{\boldsymbol{\eta}}$ as the 2D case and a set of basis function $\mathbf{B}$ that contained $L=186^2\cdot100 = 3,459,600$ voxel indicator functions.
 This resulted in a representation with $34,988,424$ parameters.
 The semiseparable approximation used a rank $r = 10$, SS(10), which has $34,608,960$ parameters.
-These representations yield over two-order of magnitude reduction in the number of parameters compared to representing the object as a collection of spatiotemporal voxels values ($\sim 5$ billion parameters).
+These representations yield over two orders of magnitude reductions in the number of parameters compared to representing the object as a collection of spatiotemporal voxel values ($\sim 5$ billion parameters).

 \paragraph*{Study 2: Dynamic reconstruction}